 They report the amount of shared DNA as a percentage, which most people find easier to understand than the more technical unit of centiMorgans.
 Your results let you see which segments on which chromosomes you share with others.
 You can see that in a table or in a visual representation known as a chromosome browser.

-A new feature lets you select a matching person and see relatives you have in common.
+You can also select a matching person and see the relatives you have in common.
 That is a valuable tool for those planning to use advanced family tree analyses such as triangulation.